matiubluepen/README.md/README.md

 press "yes" or "no" to choose whether you have attended a lesson or not.<br>
 it will affect the "class had" and class attended" in attend.txt

+after that, press Enter to get back to the main menu

 ### attendance calculator
 it will show the total attendance of the users, and can exchange coupons through tokens gained through attending classes.

+(if you want to have a quick access on the attendance part, you can straightly edit the attend.txt with a correct format (please don't enter anything that is out of the pattern to prevent error occurs) (users can't edit the text file straightly for normal use))<br>
+(also, we expect that the class had and class attended won't be larger than the total classes in a term, please pay attention while editting the text file)

 trade system:<br>
-tokens haved = classes attended / total classes in a term<br>
+number of tokens = classes attended // total classes in a term<br>
 (70% attendance = + 10 tokens, 80% attendance = + another 10 tokens)<br>
 $5 coupons = 20 tokens<br>
 $10 coupons = 35 tokens